GridTools/concepts/collaboration/2020-08-19-gtscript-workshop/GTScript-Syntax-Workshop.md

 - field on vertices adjacent to edges adjacent to cells (_local field_ concept):
     + `Field[[Cell], LocalField[[Edge, Vertex], float]]`
     + [ ] Others ...

+_Decision:_ More examples and discussions are needed before taking a decision.

 ### Field indexing